codepath/site-week2-project2-student-store-starter/README.md

 - [ ] Create an endpoint for fetching all orders in the database and an endpoint for serving an individual order based on its ID.
 - [ ] Build a page in the UI that displays the list of all past orders.
 The user should be able to click on any individual order to take them to a more detailed page of the transaction.
 - [ ] Allow users to use an input to filter orders by the email of the person who placed the order.
-- [ ] Your choice!
-(Replace this bullet explaining what you implemented.
-Example: Users can create a wish list of products they are interested in but not yet ready to purchase.)
+- [X] Users can clear their shopping cart after they are finished checking out.